Carl Lindquist (judge)

-Carl Lindquist was chief justice of the Montana Supreme Court in 1946.
+Carl Lindquist (March 7, 1899 – June 3, 1976) was an American lawyer and state senator.
+He was chief justice of the Montana Supreme Court in 1946.
 He was appointed after his predecessor Howard A. Johnson resigned.
 A Republican, he was elected to the Montana State Senate from Daniels County.

+Lindquist was born on March 7, 1899 in Paynesville, Minnesota.
+He died on June 3, 1976 in Scobey, Montana at the age of 77.